-Those who know him well -- and there are many who may call him friend -found in Mr. Rhoads a man whose nature is marked by rare understanding, sympathy, and good judgement.
-In addition to his own faithful service to his country as officer and civilian, Mr. Rhoads may look with pride upon his two sons, Captain Edwin Milton Rhoads, graduate of the U.S. Military Academy in 1943, and Lt.
-Mark Charles Rhoads, Academy graduate of 1950, and upon his daughters, one of whom, Esther Marcetta Rhoads Lutz, will be remembered by her former associates in the Signal Security Agency where she was also employed during the Second World War.
-Manyxefitiescence interscence with quiet strength and sustaining courage, will be particularly missed by her many friends in the circle of officers' wives and in the numerous civic activities in which she took an active part.
+Those who know him well -- and there are many who may call him friend -- have found in Mr. Rhoads a man whose nature is marked by rare understanding, sympathy, and good judgement.
+In addition to his own faithful service to his country as officer and civilian, Mr. Rhoads may look with pride upon his two sons, Captain Edwin Milton Rhoads, graduate of the U.S. Military Academy in 1943, and Lt Mark Charles Rhoads, Academy graduate of 1950, and upon his daughters, one of whom, Esther Marcetta Rhoads Lutz, will be remembered by her former associates in the Signal Security Agency where she was employed during the Second World War.
+Mr. Rhoads' wife, Esther Wolcott Buckman Rhoads, who has shared his career with quiet strength and sustaining courage, will be particularly missed by ber many friends in the circle of officers' vives and in the numerous civic activities in which she took an active part.